Good research can lead to better outcomes for the world’s poorest by improving the evidence base for policies and programs. That’s why the agency is

 have been adopted by the National Department of Health for treatment standards nationwide.

 The IMR Sexual and Reproductive Health program is focused on National AIDS Council priorities/needs.
-A number of studies have been commissioned to focus on cervical
+A number of studies have been commissioned to

 cancer and high-risk human papillamavirus (HPV) which is increasing among women